JorisAlkema/website-joris/content/blog/Norway_motorcycle_vacation.md

 Are all considerably more challenging and need some planning.
 Preikestolen gets you 80% of the fun, for 20% of the work :)

-Finally, without any specific order, a list of mistakes and tips I made on this vacation because I was young (just turned 22) and stupid:
+Finally, without any specific order, a list of mistakes I made on this vacation because I was young (just turned 22) and stupid, and some tips:
 - Norway is quite wet late August.
 Plan accordingly, I did not.
 - Note that a motorcycle chain wears (and stretches) faster at the end of its lifespan.
-For goodnes's sake, go with fresh tires and a properly serviced clutch and chain.
+For goodness's sake, go with fresh tires and a properly serviced clutch and chain.
 - While some ferry's run quite frequently, others do not.
 Check the schedule beforehand.
 - Sign up for a [AutoPass](https://www.autopass.no/en/) account to make tolls easier.